Viewing this page on your device?

 If your child is currently not making good progress despite receiving therapy intervention for visual processing disorder please ask your therapist or teacher for a referral to a behavioral optometrist.

 You could save a lot of time and effort in the long run by getting to the root of the problem sooner.

-SPD is sensory processing disorder, and as vision is one of the senses, it is worth taking a look at how visual processing can be affected by sensory processing disorder.
+As vision is one of our important senses, it is worth taking a look at how visual processing can be affected by sensory processing disorder (SPD).

 The descriptions are not comprehensive and I encourage you to chat to an occupational therapist if you feel your child struggles with one or more of these sub-categories of SPD that involve the visual sense.

 Your child may have visual defensiveness if he/she dislikes and avoids bright lights and being outdoors on a sunny day.

 This child may also dislike watching moving objects such as merry-go-rounds, or may feel stressed by the unpredictable movements of kids in the playpark.